-Maths, Physics, Biology, Geography, Psychology and many others.
-Introduction to your subject A Level Design Technology builds on GCSE Design Technology taking the theory and designing from GCSE level to the higher A Level standard.
-You will develop a deeper understanding of the theory including materials and processes and production and environmental issues.
-You will then have the opportunity to use this extended knowledge to complete a suitable project of your choice.
-You will be prepared for this by completing a number of skill building projects in Y12.
-Course content Exam (50%) Topic 1: Materials Topic 2: Performance characteristics of materials Topic 3: Processes and techniques Topic 4: Digital technologies Topic 5: Factors influencing the development of products Topic 6: Effects of technological developments Topic 7: Potential hazards and risk assessment Topic 8: Features of manufacturing industries Topic 9: Designing for maintenance and the cleaner environment Topic 10: Current legislation Topic 11: Information handling, modelling and forward planning Topic 12: Further processes and techniques Project (50%) Content overview - + Students individually, and in consultation with a client, identify a problem and design context. - Students will develop a range of potential solutions which include the use of computer aided design and evidence of modelling. - + Students will be expected to make decisions about the designing and development of the prototype in conjunction with the opinions of the client/end user. - Students will realise one potential solution through practical making activities with evidence of project management and a plan for production. - Students will incorporate issues related to sustainability and the impact their prototype may have on the environment. - Students are expected to analyse and evaluate design decisions and outcomes for prototypes/ products made by themselves and others. - Students are expected to analyse and evaluate wider issues in Design Technology, including social, moral, ethical and environmental impacts.
-Examinations Component 1: Non-Examined Assessment (NEA), the project, 120 marks, 50% of A Level Component 2: Written exam: 2 hours and 30 minutes, 120 marks, 50% of A Level
+- + Students individually, and in consultation with a client, identify a problem and design context. - Students will develop a range of potential solutions which include the use of computer aided design and evidence of modelling. - + Students will be expected to make decisions about the designing and development of the prototype in conjunction with the opinions of the client/end user. - + Students will realise one potential solution through practical making activities with evidence of project management and a plan for production. - Students will incorporate issues related to sustainability and the impact their prototype may have on the environment. - Students are expected to analyse and evaluate design decisions and outcomes for prototypes/ products made by themselves and others. - Students are expected to analyse and evaluate wider issues in Design & Technology, including social, moral, ethical and environmental impacts.

-'I would definitely recommend the A Level Drama course at Hautlieu to prospective students, as it is a great way to develop acting and performing skills whilst also exploring your creativity and group work too'.
+Component 1: Non-Examined Assessment (NEA) - 50% of the qualification (120 marks).

+Component 2: Written examination - 2 hours 30 minutes 50% of the qualification (120 marks).

 Drama and Theatre

 Are you interested in: Acting, directing, designing, devising, watching theatre?

 Head of subject: Mrs O'Prey

-Exam board: AQA

-Exam code/s: 7262

-Entry requirements for A Level: Standard Hautlieu entry requirements.
+Entry requirements for A Level: Standard Hautlieu entry requirements + audition process during induction days.